 How to focus and eliminate distractions?

 So what exactly is working with laser focus?
 Be prepared to hear something which might be a really tough ask for some.
 To work with a laser-sharp focus here are the 5 golden rules to follow.
-These rules help avoid distractions and stay focused while studying, reading or working.
+These rules help avoid distractions and stay focused while studying, reading, or working.
+If you want to stay productive at home, you should follow them diligently.

 Rule 1: Usage of smartphones is not allowed:

 Your phone should not even beep or vibrate while you are working.
 You may permit calls based on your circumstances.
 Beeps or vibrations from any other notifications are a no-no.

 Rule 2: Your phone should be away from your direct line of sight: